 What is practical and reasonable will vary from loss to loss, but you are required to take such actions as securing the property to prevent additional problems like looting, and to protect it against further damage from the elements.
 If reasonable post-loss actions that could have prevented further damage are not carried out, coverage on the resulting loss might be denied.
 For example, spraying oil on motors and other moving parts could prevent serious rusting that might destroy an otherwise repairable piece of equipment.
-Also, special attention to computer-controlled equipment and other electronics is imperative.
-Smoke residue can often corrode electronic components quickly.

 Your insurance policy is a contract between you and your carrier.
-As the insured, you have certain duties and responsibilities in the event of a loss.
+As the insured, you have certain duties and responsibilities.